kamu-49/ES_Autotune/README.md

 - find a way to load and store the file (maybe SD?)
 - focusing solely on input?
 Not focusing on both input and output, solely input.
 - see Adam's code and see how the software should ride off the back of that
+    - once we understand what he has, we'll be able to update and branch off of his systemverilog-to-be code; but will attempt 1-3 in the meantime

 ## Links to remember